mahdibiabani/Mobile_storeroom_DRF/README.md

 source venv/bin/activate  # On Windows use `venv\Scripts\activate`

-Install the dependencies:

-pipenv install
+run the project on Docker:

+docker-compose up

 Apply migrations:

-python manage.py migrate
+docker-compose run web python manage.py migrate

 Create a superuser:

-python manage.py createsuperuser
+docker-compose run web python manage.py createsuperuser

-Run the development server:

-python manage.py runserver

 Usage
 Once the server is running, you can access the following endpoints: